John Hope Bryant Named First Entrepreneur Scholar-in-Residence at Clark Atlanta University's School of Business

 "John Hope Bryant is a global leader in the areas of financial literacy, financial inclusion, and a champion for providing economic empowerment tools and services for youth and adults alike," said President French.
 "He has been a consistent partner to the University, most recently through Operation HOPE's One Million Black Business (1MBB) entrepreneur initiative, where our students are being provided with tools to support their aspirations of building successful careers and businesses."

 "Mr. Bryant brings a wealth of knowledge and experience as a founder and serial entrepreneur who will bridge innovation and entrepreneurship within our university," said Dr. Silvanus Udoka, Dean of the School of Business Administration.
-"I believe his presence on our campus will help our scholars bring their work, disruptive ideas and creativity to a wider audience."
+"I believe his presence on our campus will help amplify our scholars' ability to showcase their work, disruptive ideas, and creativity among a wider audience."

 "Entrepreneurship is the bedrock of American culture and its economic success for generations," said Mr. Bryant.
 "It is an honor to join Clark Atlanta University's School of Business to enhance opportunity for tomorrow's business leaders as a means of positively impacting economic equality.
 And, I consider my mission is to help educate and inspire this generation of future leaders— in the spirit of W.E.B.
 Du Bois, to preserve the legacy of HBCUs as an incubator for innovative ideas that will ultimately change the world."